lorenzbr/GooglePatentsPdfDownloader/README.md

 optional arguments:
-  --driver    Path and file name of the Chrome driver exe --app       Switch application from Google Chrome to Brave.
-Valid value: "brave" --output    An output path where documents are saved --time      Waiting time in seconds for each request.
+  --driver    Path and file name of the Chrome driver exe --brave      Switch application from Google Chrome to Brave.
+  --output    An output path where documents are saved --time      Waiting time in seconds for each request.
   --rm-kind   A list containing the patent kind codes which should be removed from patent numbers